 5. Do keep your header height minimal

 Don’t make your header image so tall that visitors have to scroll down excessively to see your content.

 6. Do make navigation clear and obvious

 You don’t want a visitor to land on your site, read one page, not know where to go next and therefore leave.
 You want them to stick around a while!

-7. Don’t have auto-play music on your blog
+7. Don’t have auto-play music / videos / ads on your blog

-Many an unsuspecting blog reader has come upon a site that scares the eebie jeebies out of them (or worse, their sleeping infant!) when the auto-play music starts blaring.
-The same goes for auto-play videos.
+Many an unsuspecting blog reader has come upon a site that scares the eebie jeebies out of them (or worse, their sleeping infant!) when the auto-play music / video starts blaring.

 8. Do put a contact link, button or page on your blog